The Zones of Regulation

 NDIS funding can be used for this program.

-The Zones of Regulation is running at Bella Vista, Gledswood Hills, Liverpool and Peakhurst in the June/July school holidays.
-Download flyer >
+The Zones of Regulation is running at Bella Vista, Gledswood Hills, Liverpool and Peakhurst.
+Contact us to place your child’s name on our waitlist.

 Prior to your booking being confirmed, a Learning Links Psychologist will contact you to conduct a short interview and ensure the program/s will address your child’s needs.